 Acquisition in 2014

 RelativeWave is a research and development company based in San Francisco that specializes in app development and design tools.
-The company's flagship product, Form, offers a novel approach to interaction design and prototyping.
-With Form, users can create custom prototypes directly on mobile devices, enabling them to leverage the device's camera and various sensors.
-This capability allows prototypes to function similarly to fully coded applications, providing software developers with a realistic preview of their apps' appearance and behavior before finalizing the design.
+The company is known for its innovative product, Form, which offers a novel approach to interaction design and prototyping.
+Form enables users to create custom prototypes directly on their devices, providing a native experience that utilizes the device's camera and sensors.
+This capability allows software developers to visualize and interact with their app designs in a way that closely mimics the final product, making prototypes as functional as fully coded applications.

 Vision Factory